 Click on the links below to view the Medium Term Plans for Summer 2 - This outlines all the skills and knowledge they would be focusing on.

 Here are some other things you could do while you are at home.
 These will be updated as often as possible, so keep coming back and looking for more things to learn.

-Don’t forget to use Bug Club, TTRS, Doodle Maths and Education City for more learning.
-Teachers can see who has been using these too!
+Don't forget to keep using TTRS, Bug Club, Doodle Maths and Education City for more learning!
+The teachers can see who is using them well!